SeldonIO/alibi-detect/CONTRIBUTING.md

 the docs will be built under `doc/_build/html`.

 ## CI
-All PRs triger a TravisCI build to run linting, type checking, tests, and build docs.
+All PRs triger a Github Actions  build to run linting, type checking, tests, and build docs.